Student Success Champion: Oklahoma State leader wins inaugural Cato College Distinguished Alumni Award

 While at Charlotte, Wilson’s dissertation explored the impact of support systems on the persistence of Black men in higher education, and he credits much of his own persistence to his mentor and dissertation chair, Lisa Merriweather.
 “She was tough as nails, but she was fantastic.”

 He shared that during his dissertation process, he had moved into a new role at NC State, so he was finishing his program remotely, which was no easy feat.
 Merriweather continued to challenge him, and at one point called his analysis surface-level — “in the politest way possible,” he said — but offered to meet him in person to go through everything and discuss how it could be improved.
-They met at a Starbucks in Greensboro and went through the work line by line, no matter how long or tedious of a process it may have been, and came out with a product they both could be proud of.
+They met at a Starbucks in Greensboro and went through the work line by line, no matter how long or tedious a process it may have been, and came out with a product they both could be proud of.
+Ultimately, Wilson’s dissertation earned the Legacy for Leadership Dissertation of the Year award from the educational leadership department.

-Though she challenged him, he challenged her too; she was an untenured professor, and he was her first doctoral student that she had ever advised.
+Though she challenged him, he challenged her too.
+She was an untenured professor, and he was the first doctoral student she had ever advised.
 But even without trying, Wilson was always teaching.
 Merriweather shared at the ceremony, “I learned as much from him about how to be a mentor as he did from me how to conduct and write research.
 He was as excellent a teacher as he was a doctoral student.”

-Wilson said of his relationship with Merriweather, “When I look back as an educator and think about an example of what excellence looks like, sometimes it doesn’t necessarily happen in your comfort zone of your classroom.
+Wilson said of his relationship with Merriweather, “When I look back as an educator and think about an example of what excellence looks like, I realize it does not always emerge from the classroom.
 Sometimes it’s someone saying, ‘I’m going to challenge you, I’m going to hold you accountable because I know you can do it, but I’m also going to provide that moral support along the way so that you can make it happen.’
-She became the example for me to work towards and accomplish my goals, and established the level of excellence that I should expect for myself.”
+She became the example for me to work towards and accomplish my goals, and established the standard I would ultimately expect from myself.”

 The Professional Is Personal

 Today, Wilson serves as that same sort of inspirational figure for the students he mentors at Oklahoma State.
 He has opened doors to advanced education for hundreds of students, creating pathways that will continue to shape the next generation of scholars and educators through the McNair Scholars program and support of other TRIO programs at OSU.
-Under his leadership, Oklahoma State University became one of only four institutions to earn the Insight Into Diversity HEED Award for 14 consecutive years, five of those years under his direct guidance, and was also designated a Diversity Champion.
+Under his leadership, Oklahoma State University became one of only four institutions to earn the Insight Into Academia HEED Award for 14 consecutive years, five of those years under his direct guidance, and was also designated a Higher Education Excellence and Distinction Champion.
 More recently, he led the university to achieve the First GenForward designation, underscoring his commitment to first-generation college students.

-Removal of barriers to education, creating a culture of care and community, and meeting learners without judgment or expectation while giving them the tools to succeed at the highest levels?
+Removing of barriers to education, creating a culture of care and community and meeting learners without judgment or expectation while equipping them with tools to succeed at the highest levels?
 It’s no coincidence that those are the exact same goals Cato College strives for and teaches its graduates to work toward in their education careers, and it’s why Wilson was the perfect choice for the college’s inaugural Distinguished Alumni Award.